OFF GRID OFFICE

-The office is powered by nine , roof mounted, 320W solar panels ; the power is stored in a bank of 8 batteries , and the he system is capable of generating 3kw and an inverter means conventional appliances can also be used.
-A monitor allows students to access and download the building’s data, and to track the generation and usage of the renewable energy.
+Nine roof-mounted solar panels with a bank of eight batteries power the office.
+The system is capable of generating 3kw, and an inverter allows conventional appliances to be used; a monitor downloads the building’s data and tracks the generation and usage of the renewable energy.

-A separate externally accessed storage space houses the batteries and also two Tuff Tanks - one for non potable water and the other for the collection of waste, with each storage tank being refilled and emptied, respectively, by tankers currently servicing other areas of the site.
-Simple glass bottles of drinking water are refilled as necessary and kept chilled in the fridge.
+Two Tuff Tanks, one for non-potable water and the other for the collection of waste, are serviced by tankers already visiting the site.
+Glass bottles of drinking water are refilled as necessary and kept chilled in the fridge.
 A wood burner heats the space, and a gas combi-boiler provides hot water and underfloor heating.